ma-compbio/cnb/README.md

 [![Web Application](https://img.shields.io/badge/CMU-Nucleome--Browser-green.svg?style=for-the-badge)](http://genome.compbio.cs.cmu.edu:8080)
 ### Quick Start
 #### Browse genome
-:exclamation:  **Hint** right click brush region to update to selected coordinates.
+:exclamation: **hint** right click brush region to update to selected coordinates.
 ![How to Navigate](http://genome.compbio.cs.cmu.edu/~xiaopenz/cnb/gifs/nav_500px.gif)
 #### Select tracks
+:exclamation: **hint**  All panel modules are designed as configurable, click the config toggle button in the top-right corner, will toggle between content view and config view.
 ![How to Select Tracks](http://genome.compbio.cs.cmu.edu/~xiaopenz/cnb/gifs/select_500px.gif)

 #### Multi Panels (Example: DNA 3D structure)
+:exclamation: **hint**  you can add panel to window in menu.
 ![DNA 3D structure](http://genome.compbio.cs.cmu.edu/~xiaopenz/cnb/gifs/3d_500px.gif)

 #### Multi Windows (Example: genome coordinates related image panel)
-The *CMU Nucleome Browser* supports extend window system.
+:exclamation: **hint**  The *CMU Nucleome Browser* supports extend window system.
+Click *add window* button in the menu will popup a new window which you can add more panels.
+These windows will communicate with each other, which means you can select any region in any window, and all panels will respond accordingly.

 ![FISH data](http://genome.compbio.cs.cmu.edu/~xiaopenz/cnb/gifs/ext_500px.gif)